linkingpaths/acts_as_abusable/README.markdown

 This gives you:

 <pre>
-# All reported abuses
+# All abuse reports about this photo
 penthouse_sweetie_photo.reported_abuses

 # Positive abuses
 penthouse_sweetie_photo.reported_abuses.confirmed

-# Still not evaluated abuses
+# Still not evaluated abuse reports
 penthouse_sweetie_photo.reported_abuses.pending

-# Confirmed.
-This is inter....erhm... and abuse.
+# Check if this photo has been positively marked as an abuse.
 penthouse_sweetie_photo.is_an_abuse?
 </pre>